 EU animal testing ban

 While animals, largely mice, remain extensively used for medical research and testing – around 10 million every year in EU labs according to NGO estimates – the European Union implemented a ban on all animal testing for cosmetic products and cosmetics ingredients under its Cosmetics Regulation 1223/2009 in 2013.
-The move followed an initial ban on testing for finished products in 2004 and ingredients in 2009.
+The move followed an initial ban on testing for certain endpoints in finished products in 2004 and ingredients in 2009.